FCA considering redress scheme over Mis-sold Car Finance Scandal

 Next Steps for Clients

-Our specialist mis-sold motor finance legal team will review the FCA’s consultation, which we expect to be published by early October.
+Our specialist mis-sold motor finance legal team will engage with and review the FCA’s consultation, which we expect to be published by early October.

 As more information becomes available, we will continue to write to all of our mis-sold motor finance clients to explain exactly how claims are impacted and what the clear next steps are.